What is field marketing?

-- Does the field marketing agency know your company, products, services and target group well?
+- Does the agency have a thorough understanding of your company, products, services, and target audience?

-- Has the agency worked for similar brands in the past?
+- Has the agency worked with similar brands in the past?

-- Does the price of this agency match your marketing budget?
+- Does the agency's pricing fit within your marketing budget?

-- Does the agency require a good briefing?
+- Does the agency require a comprehensive briefing?